-- 46. District Code of Conduct Enclosure Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the attached Code of Conduct for the 2015-2016 school year." - 47.
-Authorization to sell RANS, TANS, BANS Inclusive Recommended motion: "RESOLVED, that the President of the Board of Education, subject to the provisions of local finance law, is delegated the power to authorize the issuance and to sell RANS, TANS and BANS including renewals thereof, in anticipation of the collection of revenues for the fiscal year." - 48.
-Authorization to Approve Conference Requests
+49. Authorization to sell RANS, TANS, BANS

+Recommended motion: "RESOLVED, that the President of the Board of Education, subject to the provisions of local finance law, is delegated the power to authorize the issuance and to sell RANS, TANS and BANS including renewals thereof, in anticipation of the collection of revenues for the fiscal year."

+50. Authorization to Approve Conference Requests